 During business hours, your call will likely be answered by a junior staffer or intern.
 Tell them your name and zip code to show you are a constituent.
 State your concern or “ask.”
 Talk about just one issue per call.

 Indivisible Colusa will sometimes put sample call scripts on our Take Action page.
 If you follow other organizations, also keep an eye out for their sample scripts.
 You can use a script, but don't feel confined by it.
 Talk about why the issue is important to you.
 Telling personal stories is good, or a simple sentence urging your Congressperson to vote “Yes” on issue X (or whatever) is sufficient too.

 No problem — just leave a message.
 Say your name and zip code and briefly state your ask (for example, “I urge Congressman Garamendi to support H.R.
 51, the DC statehood bill.
 Thank you.”)

 Keep trying or call another one of their offices.
-If you are calling with a simple message ( such as “I urge Congressman Garamendi to vote Yes on X”), it is equally effective to call any of their offices.
-If you would like to have an in-depth conversation about an issue or bill, such as immigration policy, your best bet is to call the MoC's Washington, DC office and ask to speak to the staff person in charge of that issue.
+If you are calling with a simple message (such as “I urge Congressman Garamendi to vote Yes on X”), it is equally effective to call any of their offices.
+If you would like to have an in-depth conversation about a bill or issue, such as immigration policy, your best bet is to call the MoC's Washington, DC office and ask to speak to the staff person in charge of that issue.

 You can call after business hours or on weekends and leave a voice mail message.
-Be sure include your name and zip code so they know you are a constituent.
+Be sure to include your name and zip code so they know you are a constituent.

 It's important to let them know you support them and to thank them for doing the right thing.
 Positive reinforcement tells them what's important to their constituents and stiffens their political spines when they face tough votes.
 You can also ask them to be more outspoken about their position to help influence public opinion and their colleagues’ votes.